AbstractThinker0/quran-roots/README.md

 # Quran roots compilation

 This repository hosts a list of Quranic roots and their derivatives in JSON format: [quranRoots.json](https://github.com/AbstractThinker0/quran-roots/blob/master/quranRoots.json).
-The list is based on the roots compilation from the Zekr.org App and can be found at [quran-root.txt](https://github.com/AbstractThinker0/quran-roots/blob/master/txt/quran-root.txt), This list is compatible with (Tanzil Project Quran text)[https://tanzil.net/download/].
+The list is based on the roots compilation from the Zekr.org App and can be found at [quran-root.txt](https://github.com/AbstractThinker0/quran-roots/blob/master/txt/quran-root.txt), This list is compatible with [Tanzil Project Quran text](https://tanzil.net/download/).
 Please note that this list has not been verified for accuracy.

 # Issues in the original compilation